alexandertornede/as_on_a_meta_level/meta_learning/README.md

 ````shell
 .\gradlew generateTables
 ````
 if you have a Windows system.
-Running the command will result in three output files:  ``base-table.tex``,``win-tie-loss-stats.tex``, and ``meta-table.tex`` corresponding to Tables 1,2, and 3 respectively.
+Running the command will result in three output files:  ``base-table.tex``,``win-tie-loss-stats.tex``, and ``meta-table.tex``.
+The first one corresponds to Table 2 in the paper.

 In case you want to generate tables from an existing database, you need to configure the ``database.properties`` file with the connection details and set the config constant ``LOAD_FROM_DB`` (``src/main/java/TableGenerator.java``) from ``false`` to ``true``.